Fherrera-ibanez/Fherrera-ibanez.github.io/_posts/2025-06-02-009-Finite-Control-Set-Model-Predictive-Control-of-the-Two-Level-Voltage-Source-Converter.md

 Don’t worry if this sounds abstract — this is just a high-level summary.
 In the sections that follow, we’ll break down the core ideas and walk through the basic implementation of an FCS-MPC algorithm.

+This post is based on the paper:

+*J. Rodriguez _et al_., "Predictive Current Control of a Voltage Source Inverter," in _IEEE Transactions on Industrial Electronics_, vol. 54, no. 1, pp. 495-503, Feb.
+2007, doi: 10.1109/TIE.2006.888802.*

 # Two-Level Voltage Source Converter

 The 2L-VSC is the most basic inverter topology that every power electronics student learns.
 It consist of three legs with two switches each.
 The switches have two modes of operation: the *on* state and the *off* state.
 During the *on* state, the switch is conducting.
 Meanwhile, during the *off* state, the switch is blocking.
 To avoid the shoot-through state (which is when the two switches of one leg are in the *on* state, short-circuiting the DC-link bus), the switches operate in a complementary manner (i.e., when one switch is in the *on* state, the other is in the *off* state).
 The diagram of the 2L-VSC is shown in Fig. 1.